 Tips and Tricks

-1. Use light brown sugar in both the batter and the glaze!
-Dark brown sugar has a higher molasses content and will add bitterness to the cake.
+• Use light brown sugar in both the batter and the glaze!
+Dark brown sugar has a higher molasses content and will add extra moisture to the cake.

-5. Store this cake covered at room temperature or freeze wrapped in at least two layers of plastic wrap and/or foil for longer storage.
+• Store this cake covered at room temperature for up to 3 days.
+Or freeze wrapped in at least two layers of plastic wrap and/or foil for longer storage.
+Use my guide on how to freeze cake.

 More Easy Dessert Recipes